-CARE (Credit Accrual & Recovery for Everyone) - CoSer 408
+CARE Credit Accrual & Recovery for Everyone - CoSer 408 Half-Day 408.000/Full-Day 408.010

-This half or whole day program uses a combination of whole group, one-on-one, blended and software-based instructional credit accrual approaches.
+This half- or full-day program uses a combination of whole group, one-on-one, blended and software-based instructional credit accrual and recovery approaches.
+The goal of this program is positive social-emotional growth and attainment of a high school diploma.
 Typical students attending this program display any combination of the following characteristics:

-- Disengaged/disenfranchised student (Discipline history does not rise to the level of continuous disruption or major violations);
+- Disengaged/disenfranchised student (discipline history does not rise to the level of continuous disruption or major violations);

-- Truancy Issues;
+- Truancy issues;

-- Social Anxiety/Poor Social Coping Skills;
+- Social anxiety/poor social coping skills;

-- Teen Parent;
+- Teen parent;

 - Uncomfortable in the traditional school setting;

 - Is not on track to graduate as a result of inadequate credit accrual and/or age;

 - Remediation is needed in ELA and/or math;

 - Likely to become a drop-out;

 - Student's behavioral/referral history does not indicate violent/aggressive tendencies.

-This program is housed on the SUNY Oswego college campus and the curriculum embeds opportunities for hands-on college and career experiences.
+This program is housed on the SUNY Oswego college campus, and the curriculum embeds opportunities for hands-on college and career experiences.
 Although the program does not have embedded special education services, half-day students may obtain those services during the second half of their day via the following:

-- 11th & 12th grade students: Attend Career and Technical Program at CiTi; or - 9th 12th grade students: Attend Project Explore Alternative Program at CiTi; or - 9th 12th grade students: Attend programming in home district.
+- 11th & 12th grade students: Attend Career and Technical Program at CiTi; or - Ninth through 12th grade students: Attend Project Explore Alternative Program at CiTi; or - Ninth through 12th grade students: Attend programming in home district.